umeboshi2/cenotaph/pages/application-development-environment.md

 ### Application Skeleton

-- main.coffee (main-local)
+- **main (main-local)**
   This is where the requirejs config is located.
 This file is responsible for importing the application module and starting the application.
-- application.coffee
+- **application**
-  This module is responsible for the initial setup of the application.
+  - This module is responsible for the initial setup of the application.
+  - This module sets the AppRegions for the main page.
-  It starts the AppRouters of all the sub applications.
+  - It starts the AppRouters of all the sub applications.
+  - If logins are used, this module sets the handler for the user info and starts the app after fetching the user info.
-- models.coffee and collections.coffee
+- **models** and **collections**
   These provide access to models and collections that are global to the application, such as "current user info" for the logged in user.
-- msgbus.coffee
+- **msgbus**
   This is the global message bus that allows communication between the main application and the sub apps.

+### Child Application Skeleton

+- main.coffee
+- models and collections

+### Frontdoor Application

+The frontdoor application is the default child application.
+One child application must exist to perform the function of an "index.html" page.